dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/snapshots.md

 ## Snapshot meta-fields

-Snapshot tables will be created as a clone of your source dataset, plus some additional meta-fields.
+Snapshot tables will be created as a clone of your source dataset, plus some additional meta-fields*.

 | Field          | Meaning | Usage |
 | -------------- | ------- | ----- |